dansinker/tacofancy/base_layers/fat_poached_carnitas.md

 12. Broil pork in sheet pan until it is somewhat blackened and crispy, probably 4-6 minutes.
 YMMV because broilers are ridiculous.
 13. Remove from oven and tease with fork.

+## Notes
-Note: A nice thick fat cap on the top of the pork is preferable.
-Ask your butcher to remove any bones.
-Do not use cured meat.
+* A nice thick fat cap on the top of the pork is preferable.
+* Ask your butcher to remove any bones.
+* Do not use cured meat.